David Green, PhD

 The Disasters program sponsors a project that works with scientific and decision-support communities in three areas – coastal, mountainous, and small-island regions.
 The project, Communities and Areas at Intensive Risk (CAIR), identifies risks to critical infrastructure and applies NASA data to strengthen and protect the communities from those risks.
 By empowering communities to use Earth-observing data to mitigate risk from disasters, the program increases resilience in communities worldwide.

 Disasters program staff also participate in international partnerships, working groups, and research meetings to strengthen the international disaster response community and identify the social, environmental and economic concerns common to communities around the world.
 The Program actively contributes to the Sendai Framework and its Global Risk Assessment Framework (GRAF), a United Nations initiative to help communities worldwide manage, mitigate and plan responses to a wide array of disasters.
-It also provides leadership for the Community on Earth Observations Satellites (CEOS) Working Group on Disasters (WGDisasters) and the Group on Earth Observations (GEO) Global Flood Risk Monitoring (GFRM) group, among others.
+It also provides leadership for the Committee on Earth Observation Satellites (CEOS) Working Group on Disasters (WGDisasters) and the Group on Earth Observations (GEO) Global Flood Risk Monitoring (GFRM) group, among others.